 - Inspiration Nod: Coalhouse's name is a Shout-Out to Michael Kohlhaas.

-- "I Want" Song: "Goodbye My Love", "Journey On" and "Wheels Of A Dream".
+- "I Want" Song: "Goodbye My Love"/"Journey On" and "Wheels Of A Dream".
 Also Coalhouse's part of "New Music".

-- Mood Whiplash: "Sucess" going right into "His Name Was Coalhouse Walker"?
-"Wheels of a Dream" to Tateh working his fingers to bloody stumps at the loom?
-Yeah, the play was full of this.
+- "Wheels of a Dream" to Tateh working his fingers to bloody stumps at the loom.

-- My God, What Have I Done?: Sarah's song "Your Daddy's Eyes."
+- My God, What Have I Done?: Sarah's song "Your Daddy's Son".